When will we get 5G phones?

 ZTE

+One of ZTE's latest phone is the Axon 10 Pro 5G.
+It's equipped with a Snapdragon 855 processor and has a fingerprint scanner embedded in its screen.
+On the back are three cameras that have AI capabilities, including scene recognition.
+The rear setup includes a wide-angle camera, a standard lens and a third telephoto camera.
+For your selfie shots, the front of the phone has a 20-megapixel camera.

-While the future of ZTE in the US is up in the air due to a recent (now lifted) ban on its phones because the company violated trade sanctions, we do know the Chinese phone company has been working on 5G phones.
+In February ZTE said it was aiming to have 5G phones off the ground in either late 2018 or early 2019, but followed that up with a "late 2019" prediction.
+Currently, ZTE is working with eight international carriers to roll out 5G testing.
+While the future of ZTE in the US is up in the air due to a recent (now lifted) ban on its phones because the company violated trade sanctions, the Axon 10 Pro will at least be available in the first half of this year in Europe and China.

-In February 2017, the company demoed its Gigabit phone, which was capable of getting a 1-gigabit-per-second wireless connection (about 50 times faster than the average cellular speed in the US).
-But the phone was brought to the MWC trade show that year as a way to tout ZTE's 5G readiness -- it wasn't an actual phone but rather a proof of concept.

-Nearly a year after, the company said it's aiming to have 5G phones off the ground in either late 2018 or early 2019, but followed that up with a "late 2019" prediction.

 Discuss: Galaxy S10 5G isn't the only 5G phone coming.
 Here's a (probable) list of more